 Cherry tomatoes.
 Courtesy: Tim Sackton |

-Cherry tomato is a warm-weather plant; while, bush types usually are annuals, vine types (indeterminate -pole type) are perennial climbers unless destroyed by lack of nutrition support or attacked by high frost conditions at any stage of growth.
+Cherry tomatoes are warm-weather plants.
+While bush types are typically annuals, vine types (known as indeterminate or pole types) are perennial climbers unless hindered by lack of nutritional support or affected by high frost conditions at any stage of growth.

-Clay and loam soils provide ideal conditions for plentiful crops.
-In case of vine type their long, climbing "indeterminate" stems need support of stakes for proper growth.
+Clay and loam soils provide ideal conditions for abundant crops.
+For vine types, their long, climbing "indeterminate" stems require support from stakes for proper growth.

-Fruits develop from flower ovaries (like berries); either bilocular or multilocular, measuring around 2-3 cm across.
-Many heirloom and hybrid varieties in different colors are cultivated for their sweet "tomato flavored", small, round to oval berries.
+Fruits develop from flower ovaries, akin to berries, either bilocular or multilocular, with a diameter of around 2-3 cm.
+Numerous heirloom and hybrid varieties in various colors are cultivated for their sweet, "tomato-flavored" small, round to oval berries.

-Harvesting is done by hand at maturity after about 80 to 110 days after planting.
-In vine -indeterminate types, harvesting continue for 70 to 120 days or longer; picked 1-3 times per week.
+Harvesting is typically done by hand at maturity, which occurs approximately 80 to 110 days after planting.
+In vine-indeterminate types, harvesting can extend for 70 to 120 days or longer, with picking occurring 1-3 times per week.

-Cherry tomatoes hold same claories as regular, large tomatoes; 18 calories per 100g.
+Cherry tomatoes have the same amount of calories as regular, large tomatoes: 18 calories per 100g.

-Tomatoes, including cherries, along with olives and fish are basis of the health-benefiting Mediterranean diet.
+Tomatoes, including cherries, along with olives and fish, form the basis of the health-benefiting Mediterranean diet.

-Lycopene, a flavonoid antioxidant, is a unique phytochemical compound found in the tomatoes.
+Lycopene, a flavonoid antioxidant, is a unique phytochemical compound found in tomatoes.
 Red cherry tomatoes tend to possess more of this antioxidant.
-Together with carotenoids, lycopene may decrease the risk of certain cancers and heart disease and also help to keep the immune system healthy. through scavenging harmful oxygen-free radicals.
-Studies show that lycopene protects the skin from ultra-violet (UV) rays and thus offers some defence against skin cancer.
+Together with carotenoids, lycopene may decrease the risk of certain cancers and heart disease, and also help to keep the immune system healthy through scavenging harmful oxygen-free radicals.
+Studies show that lycopene protects the skin from ultraviolet (UV) rays and thus offers some defense against skin cancer.

-Zea-xanthin is another flavonoid compound present abundantly in cherry tomatoes.
-Zeaxanthin helps protect eyes from "age-related macular related macular disease" (ARMD) in the older adults by filtering harmful ultra-violet rays.
+Zeaxanthin is another flavonoid compound present abundantly in cherry tomatoes.
+Zeaxanthin helps protect eyes from "age-related macular related macular disease" (ARMD) in older adults by filtering harmful ultraviolet rays.

 Cherry tomatoes are excellent sources of vitamin-A; 100g provides 833 IU (28% daily recommended levels).
-Together with flavonoid antioxidants such as α and ß-carotenes, xanthins and lutein, vitamin-A plays a major role as antioxidant, help maintain healthy mucosa and skin.
+Together with flavonoid antioxidants such as α and ß-carotenes, xanthins, and lutein, vitamin A plays a major role as an antioxidant, helping maintain healthy mucosa and skin.
 Consumption of natural food items rich in flavonoids has been found to help protect from lung and oral cavity cancers.

-Further, these tiny berries are vary good source of antioxidant vitamin-C (provide 21% of recommended daily levels per 100 g); consumption of foods rich in vitamin-C helps the body develop resistance against infectious agents and scavenge harmful free radicals.
+Furthermore, these tiny berries are a very good source of antioxidant vitamin-C (providing 21% of recommended daily levels per 100 g); consumption of foods rich in vitamin-C helps the body develop resistance against infectious agents and scavenge harmful free radicals.

-Fresh cherry tomato is very rich in potassium.
-100 g contain 237 mg of potassium and just 5 mg of sodium.
-Potassium is an important component of cell and body fluids that helps controlling heart rate and blood pressure caused by sodium.
+Fresh cherry tomatoes are very rich in potassium.
+100 g contains 237 mg of potassium and just 5 mg of sodium.
+Potassium is an important component of cell and body fluids that helps control heart rate and blood pressure caused by sodium.

-Moreover, they compose healthy levels of B-complex vitamins such as folates, thiamin, niacin, riboflavin as well some essential minerals like iron, calcium, manganese and other trace elements.
-On account of their versatile health giving qualities, nutrition scientists recommend them in cholesterol controlling and weight reduction diet programs.
+Moreover, they comprise healthy levels of B-complex vitamins such as folates, thiamin, niacin, and riboflavin as well as some essential minerals like iron, calcium, manganese, and other trace elements.
+On account of their versatile health-giving qualities, nutrition scientists recommend them in cholesterol-controlling and weight-reduction diet programs.

 Principle | Nutrient Value | Percent of RDA |